Giving a brand-new look to this old dresser was a job that I kept postponing until I couldn't delay it any longer.

 The Solution: Dixie Belle B.O.S.S.

-I applied four coats of Dixie Belle B.O.S.S. to this cabinet because I already knew this was a tough situation.
+I applied four coats of Dixie Belle B.O.S.S. to this cabinet because I knew it was a challenging situation from the start.

 5. PAINT

 I learned my lesson!
 The drawers were first given two coats of Boss.
-It raised the grain slightly, but nothing 220-grid sandpaper couldn't smooth out.
+It raised the grain slightly, but nothing 220-grit sandpaper couldn't smooth out.

 After cleaning them very well, two coats of Dixie Belle Silk Paint - Salt Water were applied.
 Guess what?
 NO Bleed through!

-This is how the top of the dresser looks after the four coats of Boss.
+This is how the top of the dresser looked after the four coats of Boss.
 Then, after two coats of Dixie Belle Silk Paint - Salt Water.
 So pretty!!

-I sanded it slightly between coats, although that's another great advantage of using Dixie Belle Silk paints, they're super smooth, no need to sand at all.
+I sanded it slightly between coats, although that's another great advantage of using Dixie Belle Silk paints; they're incredibly smooth, so there's no need to sand at all.
 My problem was that I had given the dresser so many coats that it was beginning to build up.

 But wait, there's MORE!!